conduktor/conduktor-docs/src/pages/changelog/Gateway-3.6.1.md

 ### New features

 - New metric `gateway.apiKeys.throttle_ms` : sets the throttling time in Kafka responses per apiKey in milliseconds
-- Updated existing Metric `gateway.apiKeys.latency.request_response` : sets the latency to process a request and generate a response for each ApiKey
+- Updated existing metric `gateway.apiKeys.latency.request_response` : sets the latency to process a request and generate a response for each API key
   - It now tracks latency for all verbs (eg CONNECTION) not just FETCH/PRODUCE

 ### Feature changes